Kalamaria

-Kalamariá (Καλαμαριά, Port Side) is among the most densely populated suburbs in Greece, located about 7 km southeast of downtown Thessaloniki, with a population of 92,238.
+Kalamariá (Καλαμαριά, Port Side) is among the most densely populated suburbs in Thessaloniki, located about 7 km southeast of the downtown area, with a population of 92,248.

 History

 The area was first settled by humans in prehistoric times, and remains from that settlement have been found around the Mikro Emvolo cape.

 The name Kalamaria was first used in 1083 to denote the area southeast of Thessaloniki, including but not limited to the area of the present-day municipality.
 During the Byzantine and the Ottoman periods, the area was mostly uninhabited, except for a few fishing lodges.